IgniparousTempest/IgniparousTempest.github.io/_posts/2017-01-26-Rogue-NASA.md

 - personal
 ---

+I feel quite strongly about science popularises who don't back up their claims with evidence, it undermines their very valid message.

 I came across a new phenomenon: dissident twitter accounts claiming to represent individuals that are linked to United States government entities.

 [@RogueNASA](https://twitter.com/RogueNASA) is quite cool, see below: